 XVI.G.5.
-Attacking below the waist
+Kicking below the waist

 XVI.G.6.
-Lifting the knee to block and/or impede the opponent's kicking attack, or lifting a leg to impede the opponent's attacking movements without execution of any kicking movements with the intent of making contact with the kick
+Lifting the knee to block and/or impede the opponent's kicking attack, or lifting a leg for more than three seconds

 XVI.G.7.
 Butting or attacking with the knee